mcataford/Learn2Code/IntroToWeb/2. Page structure/Practice.md

 We defined lists has being split in two types: __ordered__ and __unordered__.
 Remember that the `<ul>` tag will produce an __unordered__ list while the `<ol>` will produce an ordered one.
 In both cases, `<li>` should be the only tag in your list block and defines list items.

 For the purposes of this experimentation, build a list containing a handful of items (at least 5).
 The list can be unordered or ordered, as this only changes the list item marker used.

+- What happens if you insert non-list tags inside of `<ul>` or `<ol>` enclosures?
+Does it affect how the page renders?
+- Can you __nest__ lists?
+Try putting a list inside of another list.
+Does it change anything visually?
+- Can you put any other content tag inside a `<li>` list element tag?

+### `<a>` tags and links

+Links are the backbone of the internet.
+They will allow your sites to link to other resources or to spread over multiple pages, preventing the creation of monolithic, kilometer-long pages.
+We mentionned that the `<a>` tag has one essential attribute, `href`, which defines what resource is accessed when the user clicks the anchored text.

+- We now know that anything between the opening and closing tag of an `<a>` tag will be clickable.
+Try combining the anchor tag with the text formatting tags we mentioned before.
+Can you do the same with images?
+- What happens if an anchor tag is malformed?
+Try intentionally ommiting the `href` attribute, or improperly closing it.
+Does the link still work then?
+What about if you forget to close the tag?
+- Using the [random text generator](http://lipsum.com/) linked earlier, organize a page in which you have multiple headings, emulating heavy text with chapters and sections.
+Can you use anchor tags in "bookmark mode" and a list to create a table of content?
+If you are unsure of what that would look like, try using the __code inspector__ on the table of contents of the notes for this topic.

+### Semantics and accessibility

+- Can you explain why __semantics__ are an important feature of the web?
+- What kind of tags can we use to give meaning to our code?
+Do they produce anything visual by themselves?